-Schedule of Submissions No. Submitter / Date Received Summary of Submissions Officer's Comment / Recommendation submits that fauna and flora have not been mentioned at flora and ne Clearing Permit entered by the applicant to DWER considers potential fauna impacts.
-This is beyond the control of the Local Government, being to a relevant State Authority/Agency. impact on surrounding areas has been minimal as it has conduct the d.
-The applicant has employed an independent acoustic engineer to the analysis in accordance with industry standards, which has indicated that es with acceptable noise levels.
-16.7 Traffic and pedestrian safety concerns - submits the haulage route goes past the bus stop in Grass Valley townsite where there are a number of school children every morning and afternoon. s per Officer Response to Submission 1 - Item 4.
+Planning and Development Act 2005 Shire of Northam Local Planning Scheme No. 6 Proposed Extractive Industry - Lot 150 (792) Clydesdale Road, Grass Valley (P18050) Schedule of Submissions No. Submitter / Date Received Summary of Submissions Officer's Comment / Recommendation 16.5 Lack of information regarding existing fauna and flora - submits that fauna and flora have not been mentioned at all in the application.
+Noted.
+The Clearing Permit entered by the applicant to DWER considers potential flora and fauna impacts.
+This is beyond the control of the Local Government, being deferred to a relevant State Authority/Agency.
+16.6 Deficient acoustic assessment - submits that meteorological conditions used for noise do not reflect conditions in summer and assessment of the site and impact on surrounding areas has been minimal as it has been completed in the cooler winter months at a maximum temperature of 20 Degrees Celsius where there is no easterly breeze.
+Dismissed.
+The applicant has employed an independent acoustic engineer to conduct the analysis in accordance with industry standards, which has indicated that it complies with acceptable noise levels.
+16.7 Traffic and pedestrian safety concerns - submits the haulage route goes past the bus stop in Grass Valley townsite where there are a number of school children every morning and afternoon.
+Noted.
+As per Officer Response to Submission 1 - Item 4.
 16.8 Lack of consideration for general amenity - contends the general amenity of Grass Valley townsite has not been considered as there are already plenty of large vehicle movement on this road.
 Noted.
-As s per Officer Response to Submission 1 - Item 4.
+As per Officer Response to Submission 1 - Item 4.
 16.9 Existing road conditions & traffic safety - submits the condition of Keane Street and Jennapullin Road is already very poor and there is not sufficient room to stop before the small creek over the creek.
 Noted.
-As s per Officer Response to Submission 1 - Item 4.
-17 Grass Valley townsite resident (name & address provided) Received: 10/09/2018 ne applicant is required to submit an Environmental Management Plan and works approval and operating licence from the DWER which address such 18 Grass Valley townsite landowner (name & address provided) Received: 10/09/2018 technical engineering or heritage studies or assessments (including the impact on birdlife at two nearby nature reserves.
-Also, there is no mention of impacts on water flow no detail or expert reports to demonstrate that the nere are no State Heritage of Municipal Heritage Inventory listings on the location.
-The requirement of the Environmental Management Plan ately addresses the requirement to delineate Rehabilitation, Drainage, and actors the Local Government deems relevant to ensure impacts are land that site management is conducted in accordance with LPP21 and the e Industry Local Law.
+As per Officer Response to Submission 1 - Item 4.
+17 Grass Valley townsite resident (name & address provided) Received: 10/09/2018 Objection 17.1 Moral objection - submits that dust emissions at extractive industries leads to damaged health, and destroys the environment, heritage and healthy lifestyle.
+Noted.
+The applicant is required to submit an Environmental Management Plan and receive a works approval and operating licence from the DWER which address such issues.
+18 Grass Valley townsite landowner (name & address provided) Received: 10/09/2018 Objection 18.1 Noted.
+There are no State Heritage of Municipal Heritage Inventory listings on the proposed location.
+The requirement of the Environmental Management Plan appropriately addresses the requirement to delineate Rehabilitation, Drainage, and Other Factors the Local Government deems relevant to ensure impacts are mitigated and that site management is conducted in accordance with LPP21 and the Extractive Industry Local Law.